francoism90/asus-router/aimesh/README.md

 ## Using scripts

-It is recommended to have the same values defined in `wlboost`, even when the main router doesn't offer that feature as they are in sync (e.g. the `wl2` interface may not exists on the AiMesh router, but it's settings are still being pushed to the node(s)).
+It is recommended to have the same values defined in `upupdate`, even when the main router doesn't offer that feature as they are in sync (e.g. the `wl2` interface may not exists on the AiMesh router, but it's settings are still being pushed to the node(s)).

-You may also want to setup `wlboost` on the AiMesh node (including service scripts).
-Comment out the first entries, and adjust the values for the AiMesh node.
+You may also want to setup `upupdate` (and `wlboost`) with the same values on the AiMesh node (including service scripts).
+If your current node doesn't has Merlin support, you may want to setup [asuswrt-scripts](https://github.com/jacklul/asuswrt-scripts/).
+This also offers [event](https://github.com/jacklul/asuswrt-scripts?tab=readme-ov-file#user-content-service-eventsh) support, which should help to maintain the interface overrules.

 ## Access Web GUI

 > Warning: The following may cause your AiMesh-node from stop working!<br>
 > See Troubleshooting if this happens.

-The following are experimental, please use at your own risk.

 ### Disable route redirect